AlexaCRM/alexacrm.github.io/datapress/administration/cache-management.md

 :::

 ### Manage cache storage
-You can force Dataverse Integration to use specified storage by changing `ICDS_CACHE_STORAGE` option in `Advanced settings`.
+You can force DataPress (Dataverse Integration) to use specified storage by changing `ICDS_CACHE_STORAGE` option in `Advanced settings`.

 For optimal performance of the cache clearing function, it is crucial to configure the settings in the Dataverse Admin Area under the Status menu.
 Follow these steps to ensure stable operation:
 1. Access the Advanced settings in the Dataverse Admin Area.